christofergass02/software-design-lab/journal.md

 Hour 14: Worked with Sabina on app
 Hour 15: Met with Rafael to discuss app
 Hour 16: Met with Rafael to discuss app

+## Week sixteen (5/8 to 5/15)

+Sabina and I are at it again.
+We have spent so many hours on this app, but I feel like we do not have much to show for it, unfortunately.
+Sabina is woking to recreate site, 2.0, with a focus on databases.
+I am working on styling and creating links to other pages from within Collections page.
+Changed the size of the image on the front page.
+Sounds like a simple task, but after the difficulty we've been having a small win feels good.
+Working abroad on this Mother's Day.
+Still working to add a static site.
+Once I do that I plan to add some style.
+Having technical difficulties.
+My computer is not been cooperating too well.
+Just want to last for a couple more weeks, until the end of semester and all my work is done.
+Sabina went in a different direction with the app and it has a new look and process.
+We will go with this and write instructions that will be deposited with the code to Github, then white paper.
+The semester has been a blast!

+Hour 1: Met with Sabina to work on app
+Hour 2: Met with Sabina to work on app
+Hour 3: Met with Sabina to work on app
+Hour 4: Met with Sabina to work on app
+Hour 5: Worked on app
+Hour 6: Worked on app
+Hour 7: Met with Sabina to work on app
+Hour 8: Met with Sabina to work on app
+Hour 9: Writing instructions for using app